Prandera28/RA_PROSPECT_26_sample_code/README.md

 # How to run the code

-1. Clone the repository or download it as a ZIP file.
-2. Open the R scripts in the `code/` folder.
+1. Copy the full R Code Final into R V. 4.5.2
-3. Run the scripts in numerical order.
+2. Run the whole code

 All results are fully reproducible using the provided data.